 This Final Certification Decision includes two facility-specific conditions, as follows:

-- Condition 1.
+- Condition satisfied in 2018/2019.
+Condition 1.
 The Owner shall complete the water quality sampling at the facility that is being conducted in concert with NHDES.
 All results from this monitoring program should be forwarded to the LIHI upon its completion no later 120 days after LIHI certification.
 The owner shall also send LIHI documentation of NHDES’ interpretation of the results.
 If the water quality results continue to indicate, as they did in 2010, that operation and maintenance of the Project is not a contributing cause to any violations of any applicable water standards, this condition is satisfied.
 If water quality issues are discovered, the Owner shall provide LIHI with a resolution plan reviewed and approved by the USFWS and the NHDES.

 - Condition 2.
 The Owner has been proactively working with the USFWS and NHDFG in meeting their upstream and downstream fish passage concerns.
 Site visits, meetings and agreements with State agencies have occurred in recent months.
 The owner shall continue these agency interactions and, no later than 45 days after LIHI certification, send LIHI documentation verifying FERC’s approval of actions taken since February of 2016.